 Construction and Renovation

-If you are building or renovating, you will likely end up with materials that you are unsure of how to dispose such as leftover lumber, scrap metal, sod or soil, counter tops, cabinets, and other.
+If you are building or renovating, you will likely end up with materials that you are unsure of how to dispose of, such as leftover lumber, scrap metal, sod or soil, counter tops, cabinets, etc.

 Use our Waste Wise tool to find out how to dispose of your materials.
 Just type in your item and it will tell you what to do with it.

-Generally, most construction and renovation materials are not able to be picked up roadside and will need to be delivered to a landfill and waste diversion site.
-Check the waste wizard app to make sure.
+Generally, most construction and renovation materials cannot be picked up at the roadside and will need to be delivered to one of the City’s three landfill sites (Sudbury, Hanmer or Azilda) or the Walden waste transfer site.

 - Plan ahead.
 Make a detailed material list with correct lengths for framing lumber, drywall, moulding, etc.